Part Two: Tying the Knot

 When you’re not married, but still considered a spouse

 You may not be planning your big day, but you still could be considered a spouse by the Australian Tax Office (ATO).

 The ATO defines a spouse as “a person (of any sex) who:

 "- you are in a relationship with that is registered under a prescribed state or territory law

 - although not legally married to you, lives with you on a genuine domestic basis in a relationship as a couple.”

 So even though you haven’t married, you could already be considered a spouse according to the ATO.
 They can check up on this information if you’ve taken out private health insurance together, or you’ve detailed the same residence on your tax return.

-Last month, we spoke about investment properties in our five-part series on major life events that impact taxes.
+Last month, we spoke about investment properties in our three-part series on major life events that impact taxes.
 Stay tuned for Part Three: Starting a Family.